 Have you baked with lemon and blueberries before?
-What is you favorite recipe that combine these tasty fruits?
+What is your favorite recipe that combines these tasty fruits?
 I hope that you will try this delicious recipe, it’s so easy to make and so tasty.

-Buttermilk-Blueberry Scones with Lemon Glaze (Adapted form myrecipe.com)
+Buttermilk-Blueberry Scones with Lemon Glaze (Adapted from myrecipe.com)

 2 1/2 cups all-purpose flour

 2 teaspoons baking powder